scala-native/scala-native/docs/contrib/contributing.rst

-5. After the review, you should resolve issues brought up by the reviewers as needed (amending or adding commits to address reviewers' comments), iterating until the reviewers give their thumbs up, the "LGTM" (acronym for "Looks Good To Me").
+5. After the review, you should resolve issues brought up by the reviewers as needed (amending or adding commits to address reviewers' comments), iterating until the reviewers give their thumbs up, the "LONGTIME" (acronym for "Looks Good To Me").

 6. Once the code has passed review the Pull Request can be merged into